Local Jewish family concerned whether Chinese restaurants will be open for Christmas - The Beaverton

 When asked if takeout could be an alternative, Mrs. Friedmann sighed.
 “We’re trying to avoid that.
 How am I supposed to explain to my youngest that Santa doesn’t deliver to our house, but Mr. Chang does?
 He’s already losing faith in the Mensch on a Bench.
 Don’t make me ruin this for him, too.”

 After such a difficult year, Mrs. Friedmann explained, it’s important for her to be able to let loose and enjoy the one day a year she allows them to eat shellfish.
 “We’ve had to miss out on so much this year,” she said sadly.
-“My niece Barbara’s bat mitzvah, my cousin Barbara’s wedding, my aunt Barbara’s … we should be allowed to celebrate just this once.”
+“My niece Barbara’s bat mitzvah, my cousin Barbara’s wedding, my aunt Barbara’s funeral… we should be allowed to celebrate just this once.”

 When asked about the other famous component of Jewish Christmas – going to the – Mrs. Friedmann replied, “Oi vey, enough with the kvetching already.
 We have movies at home.”